xuankimtran/docs-1/pages/katalon-analytics/docs/testops-april-release-subscription-upgrade.md

 ---
-title: "Upgrade TestOps Subscriptions"
+title: "Upgrade subscriptions"
 sidebar: katalon_analytics_docs_sidebar
-permalink: katalon-analytics/docs/upgrade-testops-subscription.html
+permalink: katalon-analytics/docs/upgrade-subscriptions.html
 description:
 ---
-## Upgrade TestOps Subscriptions
+## Upgrade subscriptions

 If you want to increase the number of test results or switch from monthly to yearly billing cycles, you can upgrade your subscriptions at any time.

 To upgrade your subscription, follow these steps:
 1. Go to Subscriptions screen